blakeruprecht/blakeruprecht.github.io/content/object-detection.md

 ## Code Walkthrough

 **`model.py`**
-- Loads ResNet18, a CNN pretrained on ImageNet.
+- Loads ResNet18, a CNN pretrained on ImageNet, from `torchvision.models`
-	- a pretrained CNN from the PyTorch library.
+- Applies the models corresponding image transform

 **`look.py`**
-- Loads the model defined in `model.py`
+- Loads the model and transform defined in `model.py`
-- Runs a loop to process each individual image from `images`/
+- Iterates through all files in `images`/
-- For each file in `images/`:
+- For each .png/.jpg/.jpeg in `images/`:
-	- Opens the image and transforms it into a tensor
+	- Opens the image and transforms it
-	- Uses PyTorch to run the image through the previously defined model with no training
+	- Runs the image through the PyTorch inference model
-	- The model outputs the predicted class and the confidence value for the highest confidence prediction
+	- Predicts the class and confidence score of the class
-	- OpenCV puts text over a copy of the image and saves the new image to the `outputs/` folder.
+	- Overlays the class and score over a copy of the original image using OpenCV
+	- Saves the annotated image to `outputs/`
-	- A new line with the results is appended to the `inspection_log.csv`
+	- Appends the result to `outputs/inspection_log.csv`

-**Further extensions could include:**
+## Next Ideas
-- Confidence thresholding at e.g. 0.5 to prevent bad detections.
+- Confidence thresholding (e.g. 0.5 to prevent bad detections)
 - Replacing ResNet18 with a different model.
 - Real-time video input using OpenCV and a video stream.